Like many things, the best states to homestead in are in the eye of the homesteader.

 Runner up: Colorado

 Finally, some may believe the best states to homestead in are the states that offer the most remote locations in America.
+Many state laws have helped keep it that way.

-The original settlers and homesteaders often lived miles from the nearest neighbor and were forced into off the grid self-reliance.
+The original settlers and homesteaders often lived miles from the nearest neighbor and were forced into off the grid self-sufficiency.
 For those individuals who truly want an off-grid experience the last truly wild place in America has to be Alaska.

 Some people believe Alaska currently has a homesteading program, but these reports are untrue.
 However, due to tough geographic conditions, much of Alaska remains unsettled.
+There's no state income tax, and far less businesses than anywhere in a southern state or the Midwest.

 With seemingly endless mountains and forests, anyone who wants to disappear can do just that in the Alaskan bush.

 In fact, Alaska is home to many self-reliant people and families, such as the Collins Twins.
-If you are a hard core off-grid homesteading enthusiast, the small towns of Alaska just might the place for you.
+If you are a hard core off-grid homesteading enthusiast, the small towns of Alaska just might be the place for you.

 Most remote homesteads: Alaska

-Runner up: Nevada
+Runner up: Nevada, Wyoming

 There you have it, the best states to homestead depending on what you are specifically looking for.
 For those interested, the simpleness of homesteading can be a great break from the fast paced world around us.